There was an issue with your input

 Explore the Investment Research Update in depth with our interactive tool.

-A combination of good fundamentals and low valuations makes the health care sector appealing, while recovering fundamentals may boost the outlook for financials.
-Defensive characteristics could hinder the performance of communications services and utilities.
+A combination of good fundamentals and low valuations have made the health care sector appealing, while supportive valuations and economic indicators have boosted the outlook for materials.
+Defensive characteristics may drag on performance for communications services and utilities, while information technology may be fully valued.

 - Views expressed are as of the date indicated, based on the information available at that time, and may change based on market and other conditions.
 Unless otherwise noted, the opinions provided are those of the authors and not necessarily those of Fidelity Investments or its affiliates.
 Fidelity does not assume any duty to update any of the information.